 Tom was born December 13, 1975 in Frankfurt, West Germany, to parents serving in the United States Army.
-After spending his formative years in Centralia, Illinois, Tom spent time living in Arkansas and Oklahoma before permanently relocating to the southern Indiana/Metro Louisville region in late 1999, where he currently resides with his wife Becky, two of their four daughters, two cats and a dog.
+After spending his formative years in Centralia, Illinois, Tom spent time living in Arkansas and Oklahoma before permanently relocating to the southern Indiana/Metro Louisville region in late 1999, where he currently resides with his wife Becky, two of their four daughters, three cats, a dog, and a fish.

 A graduate of Decker College, Tom has achieved professional success in the marketing, sales and financial industries, working with some of the largest firms in the country in addition to pursuing entertainment projects.
 To date, Tom has written five books and co-written one.
 He is currently working on finishing his first novel, Radioactive Trash Pandas, a 2018 National Novel Writing Month winner.

 From 2007-14, he created and hosted Probably Uncalled For, a weekly live "hot talk" current affairs podcast that ran just over 300 original episodes.
 In 2011, the show won Best Podcast at the Bloggers Choice Awards.
 During this time, Tom also appeared as an analyst and later co-host of Inside the Squared Circle, a professional wrestling discussion show from 2009-14.
 Most recently, Tom has appeared on two episodes of American Mystery Basement, a comedy show airing on YouTube.

-Thomas is currently the founder, majority owner, and President/CEO of Hoosier Financial Group, LLC, a tax preparation and financial services firm located in Sellersburg, Indiana.
+Thomas is currently the founder and President/CEO of Hoosier Financial Group, LLC, a tax preparation and financial services firm located in Sellersburg, Indiana.

 Good to know...